 More than just diaphragm heaviness, regular speakers have other drawbacks, too.
 For instance, cones are vibrated from the middle, domes from the edge, etc., but they're not perfectly stiff, so they flex instead of moving as one.
 Above a certain frequency, they even start adding and subtracting sounds as a result of breaking up into small, individually vibrating areas.

 An electrostatic's diaphragm, however, can't possibly break up, because it's pushed and pulled evenly over its entire area.
 This leaves the sound just as it was recorded.

-Next, an electrostatic is a very simple and elegant thing, unlike a regular speaker's complex set of interacting parts that never quite balance out -- voice coil, magnet, diaphragm, surround, spider, basket, magnetic field circuit, pole plate, pole vent, dust cap, and pigtails.
+Next, an electrostatic is very simple and elegant, unlike a regular speaker's complex set of interacting parts that never quite balance out -- voice coil, magnet, diaphragm, surround, spider, basket, magnetic field circuit, pole plate, pole vent, dust cap, and pigtails.